-The button on the right enables your slow speed mode and cruise control.
-With the SWITCH at idle, press and hold this button and squeeze the throttle lever once.
+The button on the right on the left-hand keypad enables your slow speed mode and cruise control.
+With the pontoon at idle, press and hold this button and squeeze the throttle lever once.
 Let go of the button, and you’re now in Slow Speed Mode.
 You can adjust your slow speed setting from 3-9 miles per hour.
 And you can do it by using the arrows on the right-hand keypad.
 This is perfect for those slow or no-wake zones.

 Cruise control is used for cruising at higher speeds - just like in your car.
 To activate cruise control, use the throttle lever to accelerate to your desired speed, and tap the same button.
 To deactivate cruise control or slow speed mode, just pull the brake lever to return to normal operation.